Maha Vishnu seated on Adishesha

 Seated majestically on a throne formed by Adishesha, a seven-headed mythical serpent, is Maha Vishnu, a form of Vishnu represented as a supreme being.
 Visnhu’s vehicle Garuda is on the lower left and his consort Lakshmi is on the lower right.

-Adishesha is known by many names, including Shesha, Sheshanaga and Ananta.
-Interestingly, two mathematical concepts are buried under these names.
-In Sanskrit, Shesha means one that remains (i.e., remainder), and Ananta means endless (i.e., infinity).
-What this means is Shesha remains even after the end of the universe, and Ananta exists for eternity.
+Adishesha is known by many names, including Shesha, Sheshanaga, and Ananta.
+Hidden in these names are two interesting mathematical concepts, remainder and infinity.
+In Sanskrit, shesha means one that remains (i.e., remainder), and ananta means endless (i.e., infinity).
+In other words, Shesha will prevail even after the end of the universe, and Ananta will exist for eternity.

 The squarish pillars on the left are embellished with carvings of beautiful patterns and reliefs depicting stories.
 The ceiling also has intricately carved bas-reliefs depicting Vishnu,Brahma and Ashtadikpalas (8 guardians of the directions) that include Indra and Yama.